 Despite having gone “nationwide,” 5G coverage is still pretty uneven and selective overall — with carriers battling for market share as they struggle to meet the new standard’s infrastructure needs.
 Commercial coverage may exist where you live.
 However, it may still be necessary to reinforce 5G with other technologies.

-The gap between 5G’s potential and the supporting infrastructure it needs means that cell phone signal booster technology will play more of a role in delivering reliable cell services as 5G ramps up.
+The gap between 5G’s potential and the supporting infrastructure it needs means that cellular repeater technology will play more of a role in delivering reliable cell services as 5G ramps up.

-5G will contribute increased network traffic that requires more numerous cell signal boosters, antennas, and other supporting infrastructure to get signal everywhere it needs to be.
+5G will contribute increased network traffic that requires additional repeaters, antennas, and other supporting infrastructure to get signal everywhere it needs to be.
 It’s distinctly possible that instances of weak or inconsistent cell signal could increase exponentially.
 Those could become life-or-death risks, where 5G is being used to power technologies like self-driving vehicles, industrial equipment, or health care monitoring.

 WilsonPro has been preparing for 5G for quite some time.
 As Wilson Electronics CEO Bruce Lancaster noted: